The Tragedy of Winning Lotto

 Evelyn Adams won the New Jersey lottery not once, but twice – in only four months.
 Her winnings were paid out in annuities; however she was an habitual gambler and also gave huge sums to loved ones.
 By 2001, Adams had ran out of cash and was living in a trailer.

 William “Bud” Post III won $16.2 million, paid in annual installments of half a million dollars at time.
 Within fourteen days he had burned his way through 300,000 dollars of it and inside 3 months he was 500,000 dollars in debt!
 Bud had a run in with his brother who attempted to put out a contract on the lives of Post and his 6th wife.
-In 1993 Post said everyone fantasies about winning the lottery, yet no one understands the issues that suddenly appear.
+In 1993 Post said everyone fantasies about winning the lottery, yet no one understands the issues that suddenly appear when you do get the winning lotto numbers.
 Post was found guilty of shooting a shotgun at a man who had gone to his Oil City house to collect overdue debts.
 After serving time, he was apparently living on a $450 monthly welfare cheque.
 He had six relationships that finished in separation and defaulted on some loan repayments.
 Post died of respiratory failure aged just 66.

 William Hurt – inside two years of winning the Michigan lottery, Hurt was separated, poor and accused of homicide in the death of an elderly person in a supposed battle about cocaine.
 Witnesses said the couple had been drinking and taking medications for two days before Hurt killed her.